Flipper-XFW/Xtreme-Firmware/ReadMe.md

 [Updated]

 - All graphics
+- Folder handling for empty ones (Now indicate they are empty)
 - Applications now use the new Locale setting
 - Compiler now handles all non-compiled faps during build
 - Compiler now accepts WIP SDK